ucsf-web-services/ucsf_pattern_library/README.md

 * Github repo source: [https://github.com/ucsf-web-services/ucsf\_pattern\_library](https://github.com/ucsf-web-services/ucsf_pattern_library)
 * Github repo public: [https://github.com/ucsf-web-services/ucsf\_pattern\_library\_package](https://github.com/ucsf-web-services/ucsf\_pattern\_library\_package)

-This Pattern Library, built on [Pattern Lab](http://patternlab.io/), has been created by the UCSF University Relations department for the following audiences and purposes:
+This Pattern Library, built on [Pattern Lab](http://patternlab.io), has been created by the UCSF University Relations department for the following audiences and purposes:

 * Developers creating applications outside of the UCSF Drupal ecosystem
 * Developers applying and extending brand standards within the UCSF Drupal ecosystem, but not within the Drupal SiteBuilder environment
 * Site owners/builders using UCSF SiteBuilder (StarterKit v3) as a reference for designing out their website.

-## Developers building Web Applications and Websites that want to follow UCSF Branding Guidelines
+## Developers building Web Applications or Websites that want to follow UCSF Branding Guidelines

 This group of users will use the supporting assets (CSS, the SASS, JS, HTML and supporting grid system) to create a branded, mobile responsive tool within a custom system.